lajtomekadimon/freebsd-desktop-config/README.md

 My personal configuration for FreeBSD in desktop.
 It's designed for my personal case, so please don't use it.

-This configuration uses i3 + Compton in a SSD + AMD Ryzen + NVIDIA environment.
+This configuration uses i3 window manager in an AMD Ryzen + NVIDIA environment.

 ## Installation